StevenCollins/rad-chicken/README.md

-# rad-chicken
+# Rad Chicken

-Rad Chicken, a game for PICO-8
+A game for PICO-8.

+Check it out at [Rubber Chicken Studios](https://rubberchickenstudios.com/rcs.html)!